solana-labs/solana/book/src/transaction.md

 ## Accounts and Signatures

-Each transaction explicitly lists all account pubkeys referenced by in the transaction's instructions.
-Asubset of those pubkeys are each accompanied by a transaction signature.
+Each transaction explicitly lists all account pubkeys referenced by the transaction's instructions.
+A subset of those pubkeys are each accompanied by a transaction signature.
 Those signatures signal on-chain programs that the account holder has authorized the transaction.
-Typically, the program uses the authorization to permit account debits or modifying account data.
+Typically, the program uses the authorization to permit debiting the account or modifying its data.

 The transaction also marks some accounts as *credit-only accounts*.
 The runtime permits credit-only accounts to be credited concurrently.
 If a